altruios/namshubettulpa/public/namshubettuple/vows.md

 }
 {
 "We’ve been at this long enough, and we have places to be yet."
+~Martha’s stomach growled.*
-~Martha’s stomach growled, she had been ignoring that - everything taking a higher priority.~ "I need to eat."
+~she had been ignoring that - everything taking a higher priority.~ "I need to eat."
 "When was the...
-right - you haven’t eaten since I was here... so... aye - good time to mention you’re going to need more calories... your brain is using more calories than usual - will be using more calories overall... you should get used to eating... a fair bit more"
+right - you haven’t eaten since I was here... so... aye - good time to mention you’re going to need more calories... your brain is using more calories than usual... will be using more calories overall... you should get used to eating... a fair bit more"
 "What’s a fair bit more?"
 "An extra couple of meals a day... good big meals."
 ~Rossin said.~
-"After we get you fed we should go take care of those old cellmates of yours, yes?"
+"After we get you fed we should go take care of those cellmates of yours, yes?"
 }
 {
 *Martha nodded.*
-~She hadn’t forgotten - the list of things to do was always there, just off to the right of her mind.~ ~cataloged with others, like a rolodex - indexable.~ "But food first."
+~She hadn’t forgotten - the list of things to do was always there. just off to the right of her mind.~
+~cataloged with others, like a rolodex - indexable.~ "But food first."
 ~Rossin waited at the door.~